wickedcodeninja/CCO-Diagrams/README.md

 `| let [ (Ik = Dk)* ] in D`

 This allows you to bind zero or more diagrams `Dk` to identifiers `Ik` which can be refered to from within the diagram `D` by the use of `Use` statements, which are explained in the next section.
 Bindings introduced here shadow bindings introduced higher up in the diagram tree and diagrams within a binding group can also refer to other bindings introduced in the same group (both forward and backward references are allowed).
 No effort was taken to gracefully prevent cyclic references.
-Hopefully these will be caught with runtime exiting with an informative `<<loop>>` message, but no guaruantees are given.
+Hopefully these will be caught with runtime exiting with an informative `<<loop>>` message, but no guarantees are given.

 ## Use-statements